wangtim9/SeniorSeminar-TWang/README.md

 - Create lists for each student so they know what sessions to attend, rooms and times.

 2/19/2026: made a successful class for making student objects, still working on making a popularity counter inside of the Sessions class instead of the Counter class by using the student object and for loops and arrays.
+2/20/2026: made constructor for sessions and made arraylists for student and session objects to use later for optimization.
+Working on trying to make an efficient counter of how many people chose a seminar, but might just do popularity based on a score given for where in order from 1 - 5 a seminar was chosen.